funfair-tech/fun-wallet-docs/docs/guide/web-sdk/angular.md

 Type - string

-If you want to deep link the into a page on the wallet you can pass any of the routes to this parameter - https://funfair-tech.github.io/fun-wallet-docs/guide/web-sdk/routing.html#deep-link-page-routes
+If you want to deep link the into a page on the wallet you can pass any of the routes to this parameter which are [here](./routing.html#deep-link-page-routes).
 If not passed in it will default to the main route page.

+please note you must only show the follower once [restoreAuthenticationTaskCompleted](./sdk-event-listeners.html#restoreauthenticationcompleted) has fired and [authenticationcompleted](./sdk-event-listeners.html#authenticationcompleted) has fired, `authenticationcompleted` means they are logged in.

 Example - `app.component.html`